Home sales for Vancouver Real Estate Market Report March 2018 as reported by Phil Moore, the new REBGV president.

 These times in Vancouver purchasing a property can be challenging.
-Condos and Townhouses especially, have been in the hot seat for the last year, with 7 out of every 10 selling these days, you are sure to go up against competitive buyers wanting the same property you want.
-Detached single family homes have slowed down due to affordability, with 2 out of every 10 homes selling these days, buyers are able to be more selective with the homes they want knowing there is less competition out there.
+Condos and Townhouses especially, have been in the hot seat for the last year, with 5 out of every 10 homes selling these days, you are sure to go up against competitive buyers wanting the same property you want.
+Detached single family homes have slowed down due to affordability, with 1 out of every 10 homes selling these days, buyers are able to be more selective with the homes they want knowing there is minimal competition out there.

 What Does this Mean if you are Selling a Property in Vancouver?

-Think back to 2 years ago when anything and everything that went on the market for detached single family homes, sold.
-That market has changed today, home owners are staging their property to get its full potential value.
-On average, detached single family homes are getting 96.7% of the asking price.
+Think back to 3 years ago when anything and everything that went on the market for detached single family homes, sold.
+That market has changed today, many home owners are now staging their property to get its full potential value.
+On average, detached single family homes are selling for 95.5% of the asking price.
 Condos and Townhouses are experiencing more interest than detached single family homes due to affordability.

 Home Price Index*?